Table of Content

 - Taxable Salary

-- Aggregate of Section 80C Deductions, which contains the record of Gross and deducted amounts.
+- An aggregate of Section 80C Deductions, which contains the record of Gross and deducted amounts.

 - Tax Deducted at Source, i.e. TDS